 Flax Seeds for Hormones: Science-Backed Benefits Every Woman Should Know

 When was the last time something tiny made a big difference in your life?
-For many women, it’s flax seeds—a small, golden mark with the quiet power to support hormonal balance.
+For many women, it’s flaxseeds, a small, golden seed with the quiet power to support hormonal balance.
 From easing PMS to navigating menopause, they’ve become a go-to for natural hormone health.

 I’m Sheila, a botanist with seven years of experience in plant science.
 In this article, I’ll explain how flax seeds work for hormones, their estrogen-related effects, their benefits for women’s health, and a final verdict.